List of protected areas of China

-This is a list of the nationally designated protected areas of China.
+China has more than 10,000 protected areas, covering eighteen percent of the country's land.
 There are many forms of protected areas in China.
 Based on their relative importance, each type of protected area can be further graded into two to three levels (national, provincial and prefectural/county level).
 Nevertheless, the highest rank for "pocket nature preserve" (social and mass-based), "no-hunting area", "no-fishing area", "no-logging area", "wild medicinal material resources conservation area", "crop germplasm resources conservation area", "forest tree germplasm resources conservation area" or "source water protection area" is practically restricted to provincial level.
 The local government at county level is also responsible for the delimitation and declaration of "basic farmland protection area" and "basic grassland".

 Take note that many protected areas in China have multiple official designations, and the statutory boundaries of these multi-designated PAs may be identical or may vary one from the other.
 For instance, the boundaries of Huangshan NSHA coincide with those of the Huangshan NGP, whereas Fujian province's Wuyi Mountains NNR, NSHA and NFP are adjacent to each other.
 In Heilongjiang, 27,642.14 hectares out of 115,340.27 hectares of Huzhong NFP are intersected with the experiment zone of Huzhong NNR.